 “The brightest for its compact size”

-Thanks to its narrow, bright beam and compact size, it’s a great dive light for wrecks or murky diving, or as a backup light.
+Thanks to its adjustable beam and compact size, it’s a great light for most dives sites, from wrecks to coral reefs, or as a backup torch.

 UNDERWATER KINETICS eLED